 Dairy Free Spreads: Creative Kitchen Reuse

 Vegan spreads provide a great way to sustainably reuse vegetable scraps in the kitchen.
 The simple and easy recipes featured here taste great with only two ingredients.
 But this doesn’t mean you can’t toss in a couple more – say, an avocado for example?
 Some quinoa, spinach, homegrown hot peppers, or even some fermented black garlic?

 - Vegan Apple Pie Recipe: A Seasonal Favorite

 - Recipe: Make Your Own Granola Bars, Quickly and Sustainably

 This article was translated from German into English.
-You can view the original here: Vegane Aufstriche aus nur 2 Zutaten selber machen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Vegane Aufstriche aus nur 2 Zutaten selber machen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?